NurjahanJ/story_ai/README.md

 # AI Storyteller

 An immersive, interactive storytelling app powered by AI.
-This Flutter application allows users to generate creative stories using OpenAI's GPT API.
+This Flutter application allows users to generate creative stories using OpenAI's GPT API and accompanying illustrations using DALL-E.

 ## Features

 - **Custom Prompts**: Enter your own story ideas to generate unique narratives
 - **Genre Selection**: Choose from various genres to influence the style of your story
 - **AI-Generated Content**: Uses OpenAI's GPT API to create compelling narratives
+- **AI-Generated Illustrations**: Uses OpenAI's DALL-E to create images that match your story
-- **Interactive Reading Experience**: Navigate through chapters with a user-friendly interface
+- **Interactive Reading Experience**: Navigate through stories with a user-friendly interface

 ## Screenshots